Type your problem or request in the box and see who might best help.

 For non-urgent calls, it is best to fill in an eConsult unless you have been asked to ring back.
 Otherwise ask a Receptionist to take your details and your selected Dr or Nurse will ring you back.
 We try to answer calls within 72 hours though some doctors work part time and may not be so readily available.

-For anything urgent, it is usually better to complete and eConsult but if you are unable to, discuss the matter with a receptionist.
+For anything urgent, it is usually better to complete an eConsult but if you are unable to, speak to a receptionist.

 We can use video links simply and securely to your mobile phone or computer video cam.
-This can be extremely useful and we can change from a phone call to video by sending your a link to your phone.
+This can be extremely useful and we can change from a phone call to video by sending your a link to you phone.
 If you accept, you click on the link and the software connects you directly or may send a small app to quickly download.

 Here is an NHS overview of video consultations (and another about online services with good video on video consultation)